 Manual Keyed Entry (MKE)/Keyed

-Manual key entry involves manually typing the details from a customer's card into either the cash register or the PIN entry device (PED).
+Manual key entry involves manually typing the details from a customer's card into either the POS app or the payment terminal.

 An ecommerce website or a mobile app that enables third parties (referred to as sub-merchants) to provide their products or services to the users of a platform.
 Payments are processed through the platform and split between the marketplace and sub-merchant.
 Examples of online marketplaces are crowdfunding platforms, peer-to-peer marketplaces, ride sharing services, and so on.

 Marketplaces need to implement sub-merchant onboarding, processing payments, performing KYC verification, and making payouts.
 With Adyen, you can benefit from using Platforms – a fully compliant end-to-end payment solution that enables you to do this, and maintain control over the frontend and user experience.

 The party selling goods or services to shoppers via an ecommerce website, a mobile app, on a point of sale, or across all three channels.
 To accept payments made with cards or local payment methods, a merchant must have an acquiring bank account and subscribe to the services available from the payment service provider.

 When the POS app (cash register) has performed product selection and totaled the amount, the order is typically stored in the merchant back-end.
 The outcome of the payment process will be stored with the order.

 Refunds for existing orders are communicated from the POS app to the merchant back-end where an API call to the plataforma de pagamentos da Adyen is made to perform the refund.
 The merchant back-end receives notifications from the plataforma de pagamentos da Adyen.